xperseguers/t3ext-file_list/Documentation/AdministratorManual/ConfigurationOverTyposcript/Pi1.rst

 Perl compatible regular expression for folder names which shouldn't be displayed.
 For further information on how to use Perl compatible regular expressions please visit http://php.net/manual/en/book.pcre.php.
-The default value avoids all folders starting with a "." (system hidden folders) as well as those named "CVS" (versioning system folders) to be shown in the frontend.
+The default value avoids all folders starting with a "." (system hidden folders) as well as those named :file:`CVS` (versioning system folders) to be shown in the frontend.

 .. _ts-plugin-tx-filelist-pi1-root: